BigosKAR/6502_Emulator/README.md

 # 6052 Emulator

 This project aims to accurately simulate the actions of the MOS Technology 6502 processor.
-The aforementioned processor was used in the NES, and Apple computers in the 70s.
+The aforementioned processor was used in, for example, the NES, and Apple computers in the 70s.

 ## Features